Paul Bastock: International career

 Bastock also played once for the England National Game XI (England C) in a game against a Highland League selection.

 Managerial career

 On 1 November 2018, Bastock joined King's Lynn Town as assistant manager, and left the club on 10 December 2021.

 On 23 January 2022, Bastock was announced as Kettering Town's new assistant manager, alongside Ian Culverhouse.
 He left the club, along with Culverhouse, on 15 May 2022.

 In September 2022, Bastock returned to Boston United for the role of the assistant manager, once again to Ian Culverhouse.
 He left Boston on 28 October 2024 after Ian Culverhouse was sacked.

-On 28 November 2024, Bastock was appointed as assistant manager at National League South club St Albans City, once again alongside Ian Culverhouse.
+On 28 November 2024, Bastock was appointed as assistant manager at National League South club St Albans City, once again alongside Ian Culverhouse, and they both left on 28 October 2025 in order to re-join King's Lynn Town.

+On 29 October 2025, Bastock joined King's Lynn Town as assistant manager to Ian Culverhouse and they departed on 4 March 2026.

 Personal life

 Bastock's son Callum is also a footballer and a fellow goalkeeper.
 He played several first-team games at semi-professional level for Boston Town before moving on 22 February 2013 to Grimsby Town on a two-year scholarship deal.